 Unfortunately, many beneficiaries make costly money mistakes.
-Read about the mistakes you should avoid if one day you receive an inheritance, and then check out our free interactive tool at Profile-Financial.com/interactive to guide you through opening a U.S. investment account.
+Read below about the mistakes you should avoid if one day you receive an inheritance, and then use the free interactive tool at Profile-Financial.com/interactive to guide you through opening a U.S. investment account.

 Don’t take money out of the IRA

 If a beneficiary withdraws the funds from the IRA, he’ll lose a fantastic American tax benefit.
-People with regular IRAs only pay tax on the money they withdraw.
-Any money remaining in the account can continue to grow untaxed.
+People with regular IRAs only pay U.S. tax on the money they withdraw.
+Any money remaining in the account can continue to grow untaxed in America.
 An inheritor can transfer the original IRA into a “beneficiary IRA” (a.k.a. “stretch IRA”) and this maintains the tax-deferred status of the account until the money is eventually withdrawn.
 Note that as of 2020, there is a ten-year window for withdrawing funds from newly created beneficiary IRAs.
 Consult an American accountant for more information.

 No U.S. capital gains tax on sales inside an IRA

-According to IRS rules, U.S. citizens holding IRAs don’t pay capital gains tax (or tax on interest and dividends) when they sell stocks for a profit inside their account.
+According to IRS rules, U.S. citizens holding IRAs don’t pay capital gains tax (nor tax on interest and dividends) when they sell stocks for a profit inside their account.
 This is a huge benefit when compounded over many years.
 (Check with your Israeli accountant regarding your Israeli tax obligations.)

 Probably no estate tax

-U.S. citizens who leave their estates to their American-citizen spouses or children don’t have to pay estate tax as long as they don’t exceed the “federal estate tax exemption,” which is $5.45 million (as of 2016).
+U.S. citizens who leave their estates to their American-citizen spouses or children don’t have to pay estate tax as long as they don’t exceed the “federal estate tax exemption,” which is over $11 million (as of 2021).
 (Be sure to consult with a qualified tax advisor in case there’s any state or local estate tax.)

-If you’re getting an inheritance and you live in Israel, make sure to check out our free interactive tool at Profile-Financial.com/interactive
+If you’re getting an inheritance, call 02-624-2788, and also check out our free interactive tool at Profile-Financial.com/interactive